benber86/curve-blog/content/posts/gho-users/index.md

 # Survival Rates

-Expanding beyond repeat borrows of a single asset, we compute the likelihood that a user who started using AAVE by borrowing a certain asset will continue to interact with the protocol.
+Expanding beyond repeat borrows of a single asset, we compute the likelihood that a user who started using Aave by borrowing a certain asset will continue to interact with the protocol.
 We define continuous interaction as either another borrow or supply event (and exclude liquidations and repayments), regardless of the asset.
-We only consider users who started interacting with AAVE in the past year to avoid bias towards assets that have been available for longer.
+We only consider users who started interacting with Aave in the past year to avoid bias towards assets that have been available for longer.

 <script src="../../js/gho-users/survival-rate.js"></script>